FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 Channel Rectangular
 ~~~~~~~~~~~~~~~~~~~
-Defines simple rectangular cross sections using base width and depth.
+Defines rectangular cross sections using base width and depth.

 *Corresponds to:* `CHAN.DAT`